Technocolabs-Group-A/Stock--Price-Prediction/Readme.md

  Bayes' Theorem -  &nbsp; ![naive-bayes-classifier-algorithm](https://user-images.githubusercontent.com/54480904/124004729-ee1c9e80-d9f5-11eb-9137-e6e10a6bf7e6.png)

+Predicting the Impact of News articles on the Closed Price of the Apple Inc. Stocks using Naive Bayes Classifier.
+Firstoff all we merge the News Articles dataset and Historical Stocks Dataset into a single dataset on the 'Date' column after making some necessary changes to them.
+Now we add two more column named 'close_price_diff' and 'Impact' to the dataset, with 'close_price_diff' column containing the difference in Closed Price from the previous day and 'Impact' column containing 1 if the Closed Price difference is positive and 0 if it is negative.
+Afterwards we apply Natural Language Processing on the News Headlines text and obtain a Bag of words containing 20000 most common words from them by converting them to vectorized form.
+Now we train the Naive Bayes model (Gaussian, Multinomial or Bernoulli each in different files) by the splitting the dataset, 80% as training dataset and 20% as test dataset.
+Finally we do HyperParameter tuning to get the best predicted results.
 We are classifying the news articles such that our model helps in classifying the news articles to be a profit or a loss.
 We are doing this by calculating the diff in closed price of present day with the previous day.</br>
 The Accuracy score in Naïve bayes is **51.93%** </br>